monadfix/tagged-aeson/README.md

 ## Usecase: avoid orphan instances

 You have a [`URI`][URI] in your config type and you want to autoderive a `FromJSON` instance for the config.
-Before, you'd write an orphan instance:
+Without `tagged-aeson`, you'd write an orphan instance:

 [URI]: http://hackage.haskell.org/package/network-uri/docs/Network-URI.html#t:URI